Aerosmith: Deuces are Wild residency (2019–2022)

-Aerosmith appeared on NBC's Today show on August 15, 2018, to announce a residency in Las Vegas called "Aerosmith: Deuces are Wild", a reference to both Las Vegas casino gambling and their 1994 single of the same name.
+Aerosmith appeared on NBC's Today show on August 15, 2018, to announce a residency in Las Vegas called Deuces are Wild, a reference to both Las Vegas casino gambling and their 1994 single of the same name.
 The band's Las Vegas residency took place in April, June, July, and September thru December 2019.
 It had been scheduled to be extended into January, February, May, and June 2020 at the Park Theater, but the 2020 dates were cut short due to the COVID-19 pandemic.
 In addition to the Las Vegas shows, in mid-July 2019, the band performed at a festival in Minnesota, and in August 2019, they played a total of nine shows spread across three MGM venues in Maryland, New Jersey, and Massachusetts.

 In 2019, a European tour was announced, due to take place through the summer of 2020 following the completion of their Las Vegas dates.
 However, the shows were canceled in the wake of the COVID-19 pandemic, as was a 50th Anniversary show at Boston's Fenway Park, originally planned for September 2020.
 The European dates were initially rescheduled for the summer of 2021 but were later moved again to summer 2022 due to the ongoing pandemic.

 In January 2019, Joe Perry stated that he and Steven Tyler were due to start recording new material together for a new Aerosmith album.
 The next month, on February 14, 2019, Aerosmith was scheduled to receive a star on the Hollywood Walk of Fame, but the ceremony and installation were postponed due to inclement weather with a new date to be determined later.

 In April 2019, drummer Joey Kramer suffered minor injuries to his shoulder following an unspecified accident, and was forced to stand down from several concerts of the band's Las Vegas residency.
 His drum technician John Douglas substituted for him.
 In November of that same year, Kramer told several news sites that he was not allowed to rejoin the band despite his recovery, to which the band responded that his playing was "not up to Aerosmith standards".
 The disagreement culminated in a series of lawsuits in January 2020, after which Kramer was expected to be barred from performing with the band at the 2020 Grammy Awards.
 Kramer rejoined Aerosmith in February 2020 for their Las Vegas residency.